hbowie/softdevbigideas/ideas/Configuration Management.md

 >
 > Well, that's been fixed now.
 >
-> Unfortunately, we've also somehow lost the last three enhancements we had made.
+> Unfortunately, we've also somehow lost the last three enhancements we made.

 While the following list of suggested CM practices is not exhaustive, it's a good place to start.